trendmicro/terraform-provider-conformity/docs/guides/user/user_destroy.md

   Provides instruction on how to destroy invite user to your organisation using Terraform.
 ---

-# How To Destroy Invite User on Cloud Conformity
+# How To Destroy Invite User on Conformity
 Provides instruction on how to destroy invite user to your organiation using Terraform.

 #### Step 1